Wingdragon1/geoip2-ipv4/README.md

 ## Data

-Based on GeoLite2 Country Free Downloadable Databases as of Apr 21, 2015 http://dev.maxmind.com/geoip/geoip2/geolite2/
+Based on GeoLite2 Country Free Downloadable Databases as of Jan 30, 2024 http://dev.maxmind.com/geoip/geoip2/geolite2/

 Two files were used to generate this dataset: